 If you’re playing some progressive games at Rising Star and you have been dealt with Ryal Flash and you’ve made a $1 progressive wager, you will win 100% of the jackpot!

 If you don’t feel like gambling the next day, play golf at the true Scottish links-style Links golf course or watch movies in your room.

 Friendly warning: some guests report that not all rooms are in perfect condition.
-Do check before you check in.
-Alternatively, bring your RV and stay in Rising Star’s spacious RV park with grill, private bathrooms, and convenience space, along with good WI-FI.
+Do check before you check-in.
+Alternatively, bring your RV and stay in Rising Star’s spacious RV park with a grill, private bathrooms, and convenience space, along with good WI-FI.

 How much can I win?
 Just recently weekly jackpots averaged at $268,000!

 #8 Miami Valley Gaming